-Enjoy Dahab’s hippy-like rustic vibe and visit the infamous Blue Hole, the Canyon and many other great shore diving locations.
+Enjoy Dahab’s hippy-like rustic vibe while diving the world-famous Blue Hole, the Canyon and colorful reefs hugging the mountainous coastline.

 El Gouna and the Strait of Gubal are two Egyptian dive areas that offer shipwrecks aplenty, pristine coral reefs and colorful marine life.
 All divers will enjoy exploring the area’s many dive sites.

 An exciting dive site with plateaus, caves, swift currents and many exotic marine animals.
 Look out for colorful corals, oceanic whitetip shark and schooling hammerheads.

 El Quseir is quieter than most resort areas in Egypt, offering peace and the charm of yesteryear.
 The diving is rich, quiet and calm, and the coast has some superb beaches upon which to relax.